Saglemi housing project: Controversy

 The project became a matter of controversy after the New Patriotic Party took power after years of abandonment.
 Samuel Atta Akyea said the agreement was botched following acts of embezzlement by former NDC government officials.
-Out of the 5,000 proposed housing units, only 668 housing units were completed.
-The Attorney General claimed the completed houses were not habitable and also added that the project at the site worth in its current value $64million even though it was stated about $196million was spent.
-Collins Dauda, Agyeman-Mensah; the Chief Director at the ministry from 2009 to 2017, Alhaji Ziblim Yakubu; former Chief Director at the Ministry for Water Resources, Works and Housing and also the Executive Chairman of Construtora OAS, the Brazilian company which constructed the affordable housing project at Saglemi, Andrew Clocanas, and a director of RMS, the Engineering, Procurement and Construction (EPC) consultancy subcontractor, Nouvi Tetteh Angelo faced 52 counts of criminal charges and were accused for willfully causing financial loss to the state.
+Out of the 5,000 proposed housing units, only 668 were completed.
+The attorney general claimed the completed houses were not habitable and added that the project at the site was currently worth $64 million even though it was stated about $196 million had been spent.

+Collins Dauda; Agyeman-Mensah, the chief director at the ministry from 2009 to 2017; Alhaji Ziblim Yakubu, former chief director at the Ministry for Water Resources, Works and Housing and also the executive chairman of Construtora OAS, the Brazilian company which constructed the affordable housing project at Saglemi; Andrew Clocanas; and a director of RMS, the Engineering, Procurement and Construction (EPC) consultancy subcontractor, Nouvi Tetteh Angelo faced 52 counts of criminal charges and were accused for willfully causing financial loss to the state.

 Continuation

 Francis Asenso-Boakye claimed the project would be completed after the ministry tasked the Ghana Institution of Surveyors to conduct a cost and technical audit of the agreement.

-On 18 October 2024, The government selected Quarm-LMI as the preferred developer to complete the long-stalled Saglemi Housing Project.
+On 18 October 2024, the government selected Quarm-LMI as the preferred developer to complete the long-stalled Saglemi Housing Project.

 On 22 October 2024, John Mahama promised to review the handing over of the project to Quarm-LMI.

+On 11th March 2026, The NDC government signed the JV agreement with QUARM-LMI paving way for the continuation of works on the project by the private developer.